Who is eligible to join a Ford Dealer Apprenticeship programme?

-What happens in the application process?
+What happens in the Apprentice application process?

 Our selection process is a rigorous job application process.
 Applicants will be interviewed and asked to take tests to see if they are the right person for the employers we are recruiting for.

-Are there different types of Apprenticeship?
+Are there different types of Ford Apprenticeships available?

 Depending on the career route chosen there are different types of Apprenticeship available.
 Choosing the right Apprenticeship will depend on your experience and the employment opportunities in your area.
 However, all Apprenticeships include the following basic elements:

 - Vocational Competence Qualification (VCQ) at either Level 2 or Level 3

 - Functional Skills qualifications, and a technical certificate awarded by IMI or City & Guilds or a similar awarding organisation